Venezuelan presidential crisis: Arrests and detentions

 Multiple individuals associated with Guaidó were arrested or detained by the Maduro government.

 Roberto Marrero—Guaidó's chief of staff and Leopoldo López's attorney—was arrested by SEBIN during a raid on his home on 21 March.
-Gilber Caro, an alternate deputy and member of Guaido's party, Popular Will, was re-arrested by the Bolivarian Intelligence Service on 26 April 2019.
-Eleven other members of Guaido's team have been summoned to appear before SEBIN.Most of the individuals who were seen with Guaidó during the attempted uprising and many legislators were either arrested or in hiding.
+Gilber Caro, an alternate deputy and member of Guaidó's party, Popular Will, was re-arrested by the Bolivarian Intelligence Service on 26 April 2019.
+Eleven other members of Guaidó's team have been summoned to appear before SEBIN.Most of the individuals who were seen with Guaidó during the attempted uprising and many legislators were either arrested or in hiding.
 In May 2019, the TSJ ordered the prosecution of seven National Assembly members for their actions on 30 April.
 The rival Constituent Assembly stripped the members of their parliamentary immunity.
 The National Assembly dismissed the sentence, holding that the members of the Tribunal are illegitimate and that their ruling violates the parliamentary immunity of the deputies.
 As of 2 May 2019, there were 205 arrests related to protests.

 National Assembly Vice President Edgar Zambrano was arrested on 8 May 2019.
 With the seven deputies charged several crimes, an El País article stated that the Venezuelan parliament, elected to a majority in the 2015 elections, has been "systematically blocked" and dismembered by "political persecution" of 60% of its elected members.
 There was no preliminary merit hearing as required by law; an additional three deputies were indicted without a preliminary merit hearing.
 Three of the recently sanctioned members sought temporary refuge in foreign embassies.

 On 13 July 2019, two of Guaidó's security guards were arrested in Caracas.
 According to Information Minister Jorge Rodríguez, the two guards had attempted to sell rifles that had been taken from a National Guard armory ahead of the failed uprising on 30 April 2019.
 Guaidó said that the guards were arrested while protecting his family during his tour around the country.
 He dismissed the weapon sale allegations and speculated that the authorities would torture and frame the two men by planting weapons on them.
 Rodríguez announced that evidence would be presented during the next round of talks.